jetstream-cloud/js2docs/docs/faq/trouble.md

 ## General Troubleshooting:

-### I can't ping or reach a public/floating IP from an internal, non-routed host

-This as a change in the network between Jetstream 1 and 2.
-You cannot presently ping a floating IP address from  internal, non-routable IPs.
-You can only to talk from non-routed nodes to bastion hosts and floating IPs only work from other routable hosts.

-To communicate from an internal only Jetstream2 instance to an instance on Jetstream2 with a floating IP, you'll need to use the internal networking address or name.

 ### My instance/image that was migrated to a bootable volume won't mount on Exosphere

 Most instances that were migrated from Jetstream1 were partitioned whereas volumes on Jetstream2 are generally the entire device.
 What this means is that in almost all cases, migrated instances will have their information on */dev/sdb1* assuming it's the first volume you're attaching to an instance.